nanbhas/ZoteroToNotion/README.md

 }
 ```
 7. Run the python script `src/zoteroToNotion.py` with `--copyZotero` argument as True (default)
+8. Currently, the logic reads all items from the Zotero database and all items in the Notion database.
+For each item in Zotero, we check if it already exists in Notion.
+If yes, we check if the last modified time on Zotero is AFTER the last edited time in Notion.
+If yes, we update the Notion entry.
+If not, there's nothing to update.
+If the Zotero item doesn't exist in Notion, we create a brand new row in Notion.
-8. You can periodically run this file again as a script `scripts/runZoteroToNotion.sh` using a crontab job to get periodic updates
+9. You can periodically run this file again as a script `scripts/runZoteroToNotion.sh` using a crontab job to get periodic updates

 ## Sources

 - [Notion API Python SDK](https://github.com/ramnes/notion-sdk-py)
+- [Zotero](https://www.zotero.org/): Yes, it's open source!! :)

 ## If you use it in your work and want to adapt this code, please consider starring this repo or forking from it!